 Roy Moore sexual allegations spark reaction from lawmakers, national figures

-On Thursday, the Washington Post reported that politician and Alabama state judge Roy Moore allegedly initiated contact with several teenagers girls in the late 1970s and early 1980s.
+On Thursday, the Washington Post reported that Senate candidate and Alabama state judge Roy Moore allegedly initiated sexual contact with several teenage girls in the late 1970s and early 1980s.
 One claimed that she had a sexual encounter with Moore when she was 14 and he was 32.

 In a statement following the report, a spokesperson for Moore said: